dipabarua22/edge_final_project/README.md

-ShopMe Ecommerce is a modern, responsive, and user-friendly e-commerce web application built using React.js.
+ShopNow Ecommerce is a modern, responsive, and user-friendly e-commerce web application built using React.js.
 This project provides an interactive shopping experience with dynamic product listings, a user-friendly interface, and a seamless UI/UX.

 🚀 Features
 ✅ Product Listings – Displays various products with images and details.